An Introduction to Medicine

 Objectives of the stay

 To develop an understanding of medicine.

 The Oxford College Experience

 30 hours of tuition per week.
 For learners aged 16 - 17 years.

 Residing at one of the most traditional Oxford University colleges, students experience a unique educational environment.
-As a result of the dynamic tuition, students refine their social eloquence and mastery in the specificity of the English language whilst deepening their knowledge and understanding of International Relations, Economics, Psychology and Law.
+As a result of the dynamic tuition, students refine their social eloquence and mastery in the specificity of the English language whilst deepening their knowledge of economics.

-Refinement of eloquence in the English language and a deep understanding of academic subjects.
+Refinement of eloquence in the English language and a deep understanding of medicine.

 Confidence, fluency and effective communication skills.